mozillascience/studyGroup/lessons/Data Manipulation/Dat_Manipulation_Session.md

 USA <- read.csv("./Data/USAP.csv") #Sea around Us data for USA
 ```

-# Dplyr and Tidyr
+# Data Manipulation with Dplyr and Tidyr

-Despite beign separate, these two packadges work together as one.
-Theyr main function is to manipulate data frames and keep things "tydi".
+Despite being separate, these two packages work together as one.
+Their main function is to manipulate data frames and keep things "tydi".
 In some cases you can also make basic data creation.
-Both packadges follow the same syntax and can use the pipe opperator, I normally don't even know which function is from what packadge so I oftenly just call both.
+Both packages follow the same syntax and can use the pipe operator, I normally don't even know which function is from what package so I often just call both.

 Plus: Most functions are self explanatory like `select` or `filter`!

 ## Dplyr

 ### Arrange
-The `arrange`function allows you to, literaly, arrenge your data by any value of a column
+The `arrange`function allows you to, literally, arrange your data by any value of a column

 #### Basic structure:

-New_Table <- arrange(Data, column_to_arange_by)
+New_Table <- arrange(Data, column_to_arrange_by)

-*Note:* If you eant to do from Top <- Bottom you can use `desc()` within the function
+*Note:* If you want to do from Top <- Bottom you can use `desc()` within the function

 *Note:* when doing multiple variables the order is important since it will start with the first one